pipelinit/pipelinit-cli/README.md

 - It's required to refactor the codebase towards something better
 - It documents how the software behaves

-The benefits far outweight the costs.
+The benefits far outweigh the costs.

 ## Stacks and Platforms